Today's Thirty Year Mortgage Rates

 - Build Equity – Another advantage of selecting a 30-year is it allows a homeowner to build equity.
 Each month, a portion of the payment goes towards paying down the loan, which in turn builds a homeowner’s household equity.
 Other products, such as interest only loans, do not allow a homeowner to build equity.

 - Increased Cash Flow – Another benefit of selecting a 30-year is that it increases your cash flow.
-While a 15-year comes with a lower interest rate, the payments are often 40% higher than a 30-year.
-By selecting a 30-year, a borrower could save hundreds of dollar each month which could be spent saved, invested, or spent elsewhere.
+While a 15-year comes with a lower interest rate, the monthly payments can be significantly higher than a 30-year.
+By selecting a 30-year, a borrower could save hundreds of dollar each month which could be invested in higher yielding investments, or spent elsewhere.

 Costs to be Aware of

-While there are many benefits of selecting a 30-year, many lenders attempt to lump additional costs of fees into the mortgage.
-Some of the most common costs or fees that should be avoided are as follows:
+While there are many benefits of selecting a 30-year, some lenders attempt to lump additional costs of fees into the mortgage.
+Paying closing costs is ultimately unavoidable, as you have to cover the bank's costs & those who tell you there are "no closing costs" typically roll these costs into the loan via a higher interest rate.
+Some of the most common costs or fees that borrowers should be aware of are as follows:

 - Points – The most common fee that often comes with 30-year are mortgage points.
 A point is a fee which is either lumped into the loan balance or paid by the borrower at closing.
 A lender often uses points to pay down the 30-year interest rate to a lower level, which entices a borrower.
 Generally speaking, each point, which costs 1% of the loan balance, and pays down the interest rate by 0.125%. to 0.25%.
 Depending on the loan, a mortgage borrower may recoup the point fees after 3 to 5 years, though in some cases it can take significantly longer.
 If the homeowner sells the home before reaching the break even point then they lost money buying points.